bookofproofs/bookofproofs.github.io/_sources/history/19th-century/casorati.md

 title: Casorati, Felice
 born: 1835
 died: 1890
-keywords: Casorati-Weierstrass theorem, invertible, multivariate polynomial, quasi-conformal, holomorphic functions, Casorati derivatives, general relativity, mapping
+keywords: felice casorati,casorati
-description: Felice Casoratideveloped a range of theories and techniques including the Casorati–Weierstrass theorem, invertibility criteria, mapping of elementary functions and theories of holomorphic functions.
+description: Felice Casorati is best remembered for the Casorati-Weierstrass theorem characterising the behaviour of a function near an essential singularity.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---